How to spot vesicular stomatitis, what to do if you suspect it and measures to prevent its spread.

 It has never been present in Great Britain.

 Vesicular stomatitis is a notifiable animal disease.
 If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+In Wales, contact 0300 303 8268.
+In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot vesicular stomatitis